demisto/content/Packs/GoogleChronicleBackstory/Integrations/GoogleChronicleBackstory/README.md

 ### 7. gcb-list-events
 ---
-List all of the events discovered within your enterprise on a particular asset within the specified time range.
+List all of the events discovered within your enterprise on a particular device within the specified time range.
+If you receive the maximum number of events you specified using the page_size parameter (or 100, the default), there might still be more events within your Chronicle account.
+You can narrow the time range and issue the call again to ensure you have visibility into all possible events.
+This command returns more than 60 different types of events.
+Any event would have only specific output context set.
+Refer the UDM documentation to figure out the output properties specific to the event types.

 ##### Base Command